himasz/transactional-outbox-pattern/README.md

 ```

 Prerequisites: JDK 21, Maven 3.9+, Docker with Compose v2.

+The saga demo is separate — it runs its own Postgres, NATS and relay on their own ports via
+`saga-example/docker-compose.saga.yml`.
+See [Choreographed saga](#choreographed-saga).

 `make example` starts PostgreSQL, NATS with JetStream, **two** relay instances, **three**
 producer replicas writing concurrently, a consumer that checks ordering as messages arrive and